idealo/terraform-provider-csd/README.md

 The Common Short Domain product gives you cool short domains (AWS Hosted Zones) in your AWS account so you can manage them yourself, without the hassle of a third party.

-Currently, we support the following domains where you can get subdomains:

-- `idealo.tools`: internal idealo tooling for everyone
-- `idealo.com`: idealo components mostly for b2b
-- `idealo.de`: idealo components mostly for b2c
-- `idealo.co.uk`: idealo components mostly for british b2c
-- `idealo.es`: idealo components mostly for spanish b2c
-- `idealo.fr`: idealo components mostly for french b2c
-- `idealo.it`: idealo components mostly for italian b2c
-- `idealo.nl`: idealo components mostly for dutch b2c
-- `idealo.pl`: idealo components mostly for polish b2c
-- `idealo.pt`: idealo components mostly for portuguese b2c

-More domains will follow in future updates.
-If you're missing one that you need, contact Team Transport.

 _Keep in mind that your FQDN shouldn't exceed 64 characters (including the final dot) to retrieve a TLS certificate._

-# ⚠️ Disclaimer

-> With great power comes great responsibility.

-Owning your own zone under an idealo.TLD comes with some responsibilities.

-## Cookies

-Customers log into idealo.de and other idealo TLDs with a cookie that is valid for that domain and its subdomains which includes your hosted zone.
-This could lead to some unwanted site effects you must be aware of.
-For example, if you create a CNAME pointing to an external FQDN, the cookie will be readable by that third party.
-So this external service provider could read that cookie and in the worst case impersonate our customer.
-From a security perspective, this might be unwanted behaviour.
-So if you point DNS records to third parties, take care that cookies are not forwarded to them.
-If you're unsure please contact us or the Security team to clarify how to deal with your specific scenario.

-As an example, let's say you serve the wishlist component from you AWS account.
-For that, you registered the subdomain wishlist.idealo.de with our CSD product.
-That means that we delegate the zone wishlist.idealo.de to your account.
-In your account, you then create DNS resource records pointing to the wishlist component, for example an ALB inside your account.
-Imagine you use a third party service like Salesforce that requires you to point DNS entries under your hosted zone to their service.
-For example, a CNAME salesforce.wishlist.idealo.de pointing to service.salesforce.com.
-This would mean that Salesforce is now able to read the customer's cookie and therefore is able to impersonate that customer.
-In that case, contact security to make sure that you comply with our security requirements.

-## Mail servers

-By controlling your own zone, you're also able to set records for your own mail servers.
-These mail servers would be able to send mails with a sender under subdomain for example wishlist.idealo.de.
-These mails should be well crafted and aligned with company standards from the design, legal and security departments.

-If you plan to set up email communication under your subdomain, you must talk to the mentioned departments first to make you follow the idealo guidelines.

-If you have any other questions about your hosted zone setup, feel free to reach out to Team Transport.

 # Installation